LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 ## Fill a form with initial values

-Sometimes you'll want to fill a form with existing values, typically for "editing" forms:
+Sometimes you’ll want to fill a form with existing values, typically for ‘editing’ forms:

 ```scala
 userForm.fill(User("Bob", 18))